My review of last week's episode: Confection.

 Series 6 Overview:

 Speaking of which, the show now feels like it could absolutely be head-lined by Shaun Evans on his own (it has felt that way for a while, but his isolation within the department demonstrated that concretely).
 He's gone from strength to strength.
 Fred Thursday's quivering nerdy little bagman has grown into a hardened and resentful but confident detective.
-He's a scrawny live wire of a man.
+He's a zip-thin live wire of a man.
 He doesn't feel like he should be Fred's second-in-command anymore.
 He has gravitas.
 If all the other characters left and he got saddled with a Geordie sidekick, it would work.

 My reviews of Endeavour:

 - Morsestache update: I've experienced a strange reversal over the course of the season.
-I have won victory over myself and come to love the Morsestache.
+I have won the victory over myself and come to love the Morsestache.
 Now, I look at previous reviews and see pictures of bare-lipped Shaun Evans and think, who is this strangely naked young waif?

 - "I'm more of a Holly Martins man, myself." - Thursday, apparently a fan of the cowboy genre, except Holly Martins is a fictional Western writer who's the protagonist of the noir film, The Third Man, so this is all very meta.

 - Morse has moved into his final home.
-That bitter ending note feels out of place in such a warm, familial ending, but it's a positive sign - the show knows where it's going now.
+That bitter note feels out of place in such a warm, familial ending, but it's a positive sign - the show knows where it's going now.
 It feels sure-footed and confident again.
 Bring on Series 7.